WillStaniforth/Wine-Isles/Factions/Wine Havens/Kezarnog/Kezarnog.md

 Floor 5: The Stompery Dwarves in heavy iron boots crunch on the hard iron shells of the iron grapes, the juicy insides are strained from the shell remains to make Rustfeet's famous vintage.
 The iron shells remains are sent via minecart to Floor 1.

 Floor 4: The Falia Oshmokones memorial temple A multi faith temple with a huge statue, a crying human woman kneeled in prayer, she appears to have suffered a bite wound.
-Also on this floor a more specific temple to the rustfeet patron deity [INSERT GOD HERE].
+Also on this floor a more specific temple to the rustfeet patron deity Folgrit, the Watchful Mother.
 Accomodation for the various clergy.

 Floor 3: Military level, drawbridge.
 Various barracks, training areas and firing ranges, anybody entering rustfeet must travel through the floor, the main thoroughfare features blade traps, arrow slits and kill zones.